shelilevine/TL_Tactic_Check/README.md

 Script will prompt for a csv containing the tactics and impression pixels you would like to check
 # Expects:
 at least 2 columns: "tactic_id" and "impression_pixel_json"
-each value of the impression_pixel_json field should be enclosed in brackets
+no more than one instance of a given tactic id each value of the impression_pixel_json field should be enclosed in brackets

 Will unescape impression pixel, remove whitespace characters, as well as the first and last bracket